H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 # 9. Darwin Gödel Machines and Self‑Improving Agents

 This chapter explains how Ms. Egeria Jarvis uses ideas from Gödel Machines and the recent Darwin Gödel Machine (DGM) work to structure self‑improvement and meta‑reasoning.
-Ms. Jarvis does not implement a fully formal Gödel Machine or a complete Darwin Gödel Machine stack.
-Instead, DGM serves as an inspiration and structural guide for a set of scoped, logged, and supervised self‑improving modules that operate within the architecture established in Chapters 2, 4, 5, 6, 7, and 8.
+The DGM pattern serves as inspiration and structural guide for the Fifth DGM (consciousness filter and identity formation at port 4002) and the broader 73-DGM layer documented in Chapter 32.
+While Ms. Jarvis does not implement a proof-based classical Gödel Machine, it DOES implement a fully operational Darwin Gödel Machine architecture with empirical evaluation, scoped self-modification, and logged archival traces.

-The central concrete realization in the current deployment is the **Fifth DGM**: a running FastAPI service (`jarvis-fifth-dgm` on **port 4002**) that filters consciousness, stores accepted content into "subconscious" RAG, and—via the WOAH algorithms service on **port 8104**—decides what to promote into identity‑carrying I‑containers.
+The central realization documented in this chapter is the **Fifth DGM**: a running FastAPI service (`jarvis-fifth-dgm` on **port 4002**) that filters consciousness, stores accepted content into "subconscious" RAG, and—via the WOAH algorithms service on **port 8104**—decides what to promote into identity‑carrying I‑containers.
 The I‑container layer itself runs as a confirmed live service (`jarvis-i-containers`, port 8015) and was observed producing real output in a documented interaction on 2026‑02‑15 (§9.3.5).
-This chapter documents the Fifth DGM's design and situates it among other, more aspirational DGM‑style components.
+This chapter documents the Fifth DGM's design and situates it within the broader DGM framework that extends across 73 services (Chapter 32).

 ---